 IDEA #3: CREATE TARGET GROUPS

 eBay Open attendees are also incredibly diverse, from both a global and a business vertical perspective.
-For the event last year, eBay created regionally focused networking groups and others based on business verticals.
+For the 2018 event, eBay created regionally-focused networking groups and others based on business verticals.
 “If you sell in a specific category you could go up to another seller in that area and know they also sell in your category.
 It’s a conversation starter, which we found helpful,” Babiarz says.

 Alt Summit 2018, an event for creative entrepreneurs and social media influencers, held sponsored dinners themed by attendee interests and trades, from parenting to DIY décor to travel.
 One example was a networking dinner hosted by sponsor Munchkin that brought together new parents, expectant mothers and curious attendees to network and share stories of motherhood and hear from New York Times bestselling author Rachel Hollis.

 Attendees of DockerCon, the computer program’s annual user conference, come to the event to network and learn from their peers.
 But this crowd characterizes themselves as introverts, and too shy to initiate conversations.
 The solution: Integrate Braindates by e180 through the event app.